jwarz/data-scientists-tools/07_machine_learning/01_R/supervised_learning_classification/readme.md

 Theory.
 Coming soon …

+**1. What about the ‘k’ in kNN?**

+You may be wondering why kNN is called ‘k’ Nearest Neighbors, what exactly is ‘k’?
+The letter k is a variable that specifies the number of neighbors to consider when making the classification.
+You can imagine it as determining the size of the neighborhoods.
+Until now, we’ve ignored k, and thus R has used the default value of ‘1’.
+This means that only the single nearest, most similar, neighbor was used to classify the unlabeled example.
+While this seems OK on the surface, let’s work through an example to see why the value of k may have a substantial impact on the performance of our classifier.

+**2. Choosing ‘k’ neighbors**

+Suppose our vehicle observed the sign at the center of the image here.
+Its five nearest neighbors are depicted.
+The single nearest neighbor is a speed limit sign, which shares a very similar background color.
+Unfortunately, in this case, a kNN classifier with k set to one would make an incorrect classification.
+Slightly further away are the second, third, and fourth nearest neighbors, which are all pedestrian crossing signs.
+Suppose we set k to three.
+What would happen?
+The three nearest neighbors, a speed limit sign and two pedestrian crossing signs, would take a vote.
+The category with the majority of nearest neighbors, in this case the pedestrian crossing sign, is the winner.
+Increasing k to five allows the five nearest neighbors to vote.
+The pedestrian crossing sign still wins with a margin of 3-to-2.
+Note that in the case of a tie, the winner is typically decided at random.

+**3. Bigger ‘k’ is not always better**

+In the previous example, setting k to a higher value resulted in a correct prediction.
+But it is not always the case that bigger is better.
+A small k creates very small neighborhoods; the classifier is able to discover very subtle patterns.
+As this image illustrates, you might imagine it as being able to distinguish between groups even when their boundary is somewhat “fuzzy.”
+On the other hand, sometimes a “fuzzy” boundary is not a true pattern, but rather due to some other factor that adds randomness into the data.
+This is called noise.
+Setting k larger, as this image shows, ignores some potentially-noisy points in an effort to discover a broader, more general pattern.

+**4. Choosing ‘k’**

+So, how should you set k?
+Unfortunately, there is no universal rule.
+In practice, the optimal value depends on the complexity of the pattern to be learned, as well as the impact of noisy data.
+Some suggest a rule of thumb starting with k equal to the square root of the number of observations in the training data.
+For example, if the car had observed 100 previous road signs, you might set k to 10.
+An even better approach is to test several different values of k and compare the performance on data it has not seen before.

+**5. Let’s practice!**

+In the next coding exercise, you’ll have an opportunity to see the impact of k on the vehicle’s ability to correctly classify signs.

 ## Understanding the impact of ‘k’

 There is a complex relationship between k and classification accuracy.